Plyxen/Monster-Weapon-2d/GAME_SUMMARY.md

   - Health bars for monsters
   - Score tracking
   - Exploration progress bar
-  - Game over/victory screens

 ## 🎮 How to Play:

-### Simple Version (`maze_game.py`):
-1. Use WASD or arrow keys to move
+1. Use WASD or arrow keys for smooth movement
-2. Explore the maze to reveal new areas
+2. Explore rooms to reveal new areas
-3. Find the red exit tile to win
-4. Watch your progress on the minimap

-### Enhanced Version (`enhanced_maze_game.py`):
-1. All simple version mechanics plus:
+3. Walk through doors to teleport to adjacent rooms with smooth camera transitions
-2. Collect items by walking over them
+4. Collect items by walking over them
-3. Fight monsters by walking into them
+5. Fight monsters by walking into them
-4. Manage your health with potions
-5. Try to achieve the highest score
+6. Find keys to unlock treasure room doors
+7. Clear all enemies in a room to unlock doors
+8. Find the boss room and complete the floor

 ## 🚀 Quick Start: